History of the 3DO Multiplayer

-In 1993, 3DO launched at the eye watering price of $699 (soon after reduced to $399).
-It was competing with established 16 BIT cartridge consoles like Sega Megadrive and Nintendo SNES and the newly launched slow speed CD systems like the short-lived Amiga CDTV and CD32, Sega Mega CD and Philips CDi.
+In 1993, the Panasonic 3DO FZ-1 launched at the eye watering price of $699 (soon after reduced to $399).
+It was competing with established 16 BIT cartridge consoles like Megadrive and SNES and the newly launched slow speed CD systems like the short-lived Amiga CDTV and CD32, Sega Mega CD and Philips CDi.
 The Turbo Grafx 16 CD based console also existed but failed to get a foothold in Europe/USA despite being popular in Japan.

 The cartridge based Atari Jaguar also took a shot at wearing the next generation crown when it was released in Nov 1993.
 Even though this was advertised as a 64-Bit machine, the quality of games was disappointing apart from a few gems like Tempest 2000/AvP.

 The dominant home gaming Kings were Nintendo and Sega, and they abused their dominance by demanding expensive licensing fees and full control and censorship over games.
-The Mega Drive and SNES also offered developers limited processing power, small game sizes and a low-resolution palette – but the 3DO was about to challenge all these shortcomings.
+The Mega Drive and SNES also offered developers limited processing power, limited storage and a low-resolution palette – but the 3DO was about to challenge all these shortcomings.

 SEGA CD

-In 1991, Sega Mega CD tried to introduce next-gen gaming through CD storage, but initially this mostly translated into low-res FMV games like Night Trap or Sewer Shark.
+During the early 90’s the Sega Mega CD tried to introduce next-gen gaming using the new CD storage medium, but initially this mostly translated into low-res FMV games like Night Trap or Sewer Shark.

 Some of these games appeared later in higher res on 3DO.
 Notable better Sega CD exceptions include Sonic CD, Final Fight, Spiderman, and Mortal Kombat.
 Sega Mega CD was pricey, and the technology became obsolete with the arrival of 3DO.